bnb-chain/op-geth/README.md

 * `--ipcdisable` Disable the IPC-RPC server
 * `--ipcapi` API's offered over the IPC-RPC interface (default: `admin,debug,eth,miner,net,personal,txpool,web3`)
 * `--ipcpath` Filename for IPC socket/pipe within the datadir (explicit paths escape it)
-- MEV Searchers are independent network participants who detect profitable MEV opportunities and submit their transactions to builders.
-Transactions from searchers are usually bundled together and included in a block, or none of them will be included.
-- The builder collects transactions from various sources to create an unsealed block and offer it to the block proposer.
-The builder will specify in the request the amount of fees the proposer needs to pay to the builder if this block is adopted.
-The unsealed block from the builder is also called a block bid as it may request tips.
-- The proposer chooses the most profitable block from multiple builders, and pays the fee to the builder by appending a payment transaction at the end of the block.

 You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS or IPC to a `geth` node configured with the above flags and you'll need to speak [JSON-RPC](https://www.jsonrpc.org/specification) on all transports.
 You can reuse the same connection for multiple requests!
-A new component called "Sentry" has been introduced to enhance network security and account isolation.
-It assists proposers in communicating with builders and enables payment processing.

 **Note: Please understand the security implications of opening up an HTTP/WS based transport before doing so!
 Hackers on the internet are actively trying to subvert Ethereum nodes with exposed APIs!
 Further, all browser tabs can access locally running web servers, so malicious web pages could try to subvert locally available APIs!**
-## What is More

 ### Operating a private network
-The PBS model on BSC differs in several aspects from its implementation on Ethereum.
-This is primarily due to：

 Maintaining your own private network is more involved as a lot of configurations taken for granted in the official networks need to be manually set up.
-1. Different Trust Model.
-Validators in the BNB Smart Chain are considered more trustworthy, as it requires substantial BNB delegation and must maintain a high reputation.
-This stands in contrast to Ethereum, where becoming an Ethereum validator is much easier, the barrier to becoming a validator is very low (i.e., 32 ETH).
-2. Different Consensus Algorithms.
-In Ethereum, a block header is transferred from a builder to a validator for signing, allowing the block to be broadcasted to the network without disclosing the transactions to the validator.
-In contrast, in BSC, creating a valid block header requires executing transactions and system contract calls (such as transferring reward and depositing to the validator set contract), making it impossible for builders to propose the whole block.
-3. Different Blocking Time.
-With a shorter block time of 3 seconds in BSC compared to Ethereum's 12 seconds, designing for time efficiency becomes crucial.

 #### Defining the private genesis state
-These differences have led to different designs on BSC's PBS regarding payment, interaction, and APIs.
-For more design philosophy, please refer to [BEP322:Builder API Specification for BNB Smart Chain](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP322.md).

 First, you'll need to create the genesis state of your networks, which all nodes need to be aware of and agree upon.
 This consists of a small JSON file (e.g. call it `genesis.json`):
-## Integration Guide for Builder

 ```json
 {